-Training includes:

-- Zero-tolerance policy for sexual abuse and sexual harassment - How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. - Detainees' right to be free from sexual abuse and sexual harassment. - The right of detainees and employees to be free from retaliation for reporting sexual abuse and sexual harassment. - Dynamics of sexual abuse and sexual harassment in confinement. - Common reactions of sexual abuse and sexual harassment victims. - How to detect and respond to signs of threatened and actual sexual abuse. - How to avoid inappropriate relationships with detainees. - How to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming detainees. - How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. - How to conduct cross gender pat searches:

-Newly hired employees receive training relative to PREA standards during their initial training in a classroom setting.
-The facility conducts training on a quarterly.
-The training is conducted in classroom and computer-based training.
+Training includes: ■ Zero-tolerance policy for sexual abuse and sexual harassment ■ How to fulfill staff responsibilities under agency sexual abuse and sexual harassment prevention, detection, reporting, and response policies and procedures. ■ Detainees' right to be free from sexual abuse and sexual harassment. ■ The right of detainees and employees to be free from retaliation for reporting sexual abuse and sexual harassment. ■ Dynamics of sexual abuse and sexual harassment in confinement. ■ Common reactions of sexual abuse and sexual harassment victims. ■ How to detect and respond to signs of threatened and actual sexual abuse. ■ How to avoid inappropriate relationships with detainees. ■ How to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming detainees. ■ How to comply with relevant laws related to mandatory reporting of sexual abuse to outside authorities. ■ How to conduct cross gender pat searches: Newly hired employees receive training relative to PREA standards during their initial training in a classroom setting.
+The facility conducts training on an annual basis.
+The training is conducted in the classroom and computerbased training.

-115.31 (b): KCDC Policy 5.1.2 recognizes that the facility houses male and female detainees.
-Policy mandates that the facility will be required to modify training to meet needs of a different population.
+115.31 (b): BCDC Policy 5.1.2 recognizes that the facility houses male and female detainees.
+Policy mandates that the facility will be required to modify training to meet the needs of a different population.
 Staff assigned to specialized Post such as transportation officers, supervisors, and investigators receive additional training.

-115.31 (c): According to the computer data base for training, all staff have received training in the last 12 months.
+115.31 (c): According to the computer database for training, all staff have received training in the last 12 months.
 Staff interviewed indicated they had received additional refresher training during the last six months.
-At KCDC staff received annual in-service training.
-According to the PAQ there 117 staff that received initial or annual training in the last 12 months.
-Between trainings, the facility shifts briefings and staff meetings, and employees receive emails regarding PREA updates and information.
-Third Party Reporting Posters are displayed in various locations throughout the facility.
+At BCDC staff receive annual in-service training.
+Between training, the facility shifts briefings and staff meetings include PREA refresher information training.
+In interviews with staff, many indicated they receive emails regarding PREA updates and information.
+Staff carry "What to do" PREA cards to aide in how to report, respond, and intervene to PREA incidents.

-115.31 (d): Upon completion of PREA pre-service and annual in-service training, staff sign a an KCDC Acknowledgement of Receipt of Training and Brochures.
+115.31 (d): Upon completion of PREA pre-service and annual in-service training, staff sign a an BCDC Acknowledgement of Receipt of Training and Brochures.
 They also sign a PREA Basic Acknowledgment Training form upon completion of general PREA training and a Cross Gender Pat Searches & Searches of Transgender and Intersex acknowledgment form.